searxng/searxng/docs/dev/makefile.rst

 The :origin:`Makefile` targets ``static.build.*`` cover common tasks to build (a commit of) the static files.
-The ``./manage static.build..*`` command line can be used to convenient run common build tasks of the satic files.
+The ``./manage static.build..*`` command line can be used to convenient run common build tasks of the static files.

 .. program-output:: bash -c "cd ..; ./manage static.help"